-- 41.1 The Parenting Preparation & Life Skills Plan must be updated at a minimum of every quarter and immediately following any significant change in circumstances including childbirth.
-Pertinent progress notes and data shall be incorporated in the plan to measure attainment of stated goals and objectives. - 41.2 The Parenting Preparation & Life Skills Plan should outline supportive services required to support the parenting youth. - 41.3 The Parenting Preparation & Life Skills Plan should outline securing the necessary supportive services that optimize any medical, nutritional, emotional, behavioral, educational and mental health needs for the youth and child(ren).
+41.1 The Parenting Preparation & Life Skills Plan must be updated at a minimum of every quarter and immediately following any significant change in circumstances including childbirth.
+Pertinent progress notes and data shall be incorporated in the plan to measure attainment of stated goals and objectives.

-- 41.4 The Parenting Preparation & Life Skills Plan for the youth should include counseling that covers all postpartum options and health care services. - 41.5 The Parenting Preparation & Life Skills Plan must include father engagement as appropriate. - 41.6 The provider will administer AAPI-II, Adult & Adolescent Parenting I-II assessment tool, for parenting teens within 30 days of admission.
+- Plan should outline supportive services required to support the parenting youth. - Plan should outline securing the necessary supportive services that optimize any medical, nutritional, emotional, behavioral, educational and mental health needs for the youth and child(ren). - Plan for the youth should include counseling that covers all postpartum options and health care services. - Plan must include father engagement as appropriate. - 41.2 The provider will administer the Ages and Stages Questionnaire (ASQ) and the Ages and Stages Questionnaire Social Emotional (ASQ SE) tool, for parenting teens within 30 days of admission.
 AAPI-II results must be incorporated findings into teens Individual Service Plan (ISP).
-DFCS will provide access and training for the AAPI-II. - 41.7 The providers will use Ages and Stages Questionnaire (ASQ & ASQ SE) assessment tool for youth to screen all children three months and older.
+DFCS will provide access and training for the AAPI-II. - 41.3 The providers will use the Ages and Stages Questionnaire (ASQ) and the Ages and Stages Questionnaire Social Emotional (ASQ SE) assessment tool for youth to screen all children three months and older.
 Within 30 days of entry into the home complete assessments as appropriate based on child's age.
 The provider will complete assessments and arrange additional screening for children showing development delays.
 The results from these assessments should be utilized in development of the child's Individual Service Plan (ISP).
-DFCS will provide access and training to the ASQ & ASQ SE. - 41.8 Providers must conduct weekly resident meetings to foster community living and discuss life or parenting skills.
+DFCS will provide access and training to the ASQ & ASQ SE. - 41.4 Providers must conduct weekly resident meetings to foster community living and discuss life or parenting skills.
 The provider will document and file all weekly meetings either in each resident's file or in a weekly meeting folder.
-Documentation should include case notes, meeting minutes, parenting curriculum forms, etc. It should also note the explanation for any lapse in meetings. - 41.9 Youth must have an individual weekly meeting to address the youth's progress and Individualized Service Plan goals and discussions regarding positive parenting.
+Documentation should include case notes, meeting minutes, parenting curriculum forms, etc. It should also note the explanation for any lapse in meetings.

+41.5 Youth must have an individual weekly meeting to address the youth's progress and Individualized Service Plan goals and discussions regarding positive parenting.
 At weekly meetings, the provider is responsible for reviewing progress and providing assistance or counseling on ISP goals.